Caring for someone with dementia

 - Dementia UK provides a helpline as well as local Admiral Nurse Support.

-- Dementia Carers Count offers low-cost three-day residential and one-day courses for carers caring for someone with dementia.
+- Dementia Carers Count offers low-cost courses for carers caring for someone with dementia.
 Courses on offer include practical advice and guidance and developing resilience.

 - Alzheimer’s Society has a lot of information for carers as well as an advice line and local support services.
 This includes Singing for the Brain Groups which use singing to bring people together in a friendly and simulating way.